smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 A microservice exposes RESTful API.
 User can register cluster providers and clusters of those providers via these APIs.
 After preparing edge clusters and cloud clusters, which can be any Kubernetes\* cluster, user can onboard those clusters to EMCO by creating a cluster provider and then adding clusters to the cluster provider.
 After cluster providers are created, the KubeConfig files of edge and cloud clusters should be provided to EMCO as part of the multi-part POST call to the Cluster API.

 Additionally, after a cluster is created, labels and key value pairs can be added to the cluster via the EMCO API.
 Clusters can be specified by label when preparing placement intents.
 > **NOTE**: The cluster provider is someone who owns clusters and registers them to EMCO.
 If an Enterprise has clusters, for example from AWS, then the cluster provider for those clusters from AWS is still considered as from that Enterprise.
 AWS is not the provider.
 Here, the provider is someone who owns clusters and registers them here.
-Since, AWS does not register their clusters here, AWS is not considered as cluster provider in this context.
+Since AWS does not register their clusters here, AWS is not considered cluster provider in this context.

 #### Distributed Application Scheduler
-The distributed application scheduler microservice provides the following functionalities:
+The distributed application scheduler microservice:
 - Project Management provides multi-tenancy in the application from a user perspective.
 - Composite App Management manages composite apps that are collections of Helm Charts, one per application.
 - Composite Profile Management manages composite profiles that are collections of profile, one per application.